Apostles from the Agony in the Garden: Description and classification

 Both statues have preserved the original polychromy on a fabric base.
 They were restored by K. Stádník (1972, 1986) and J. Živný (1994).

 In the carving, the layout of the body volumes and the representation of the perspective abbreviation are mastered.
 The concept of drapery, which combines long lines of folds with deep depressions, places the creation of the sculptures in the first decade of the 16th century.
 According to Ševčíková, who places the creation of the sculptures in the late 1590s, this is the oldest and most valuable work of the local Cheb carving workshop.
 The effort to separate the upper mantle from the body core and the contrast of the rounded shape with the drapery has its clear logic.
 The drapery ceases to be a dominant element, is in balance with the figure and has a simple, smoothly soft and clear form.
 This simplicity also emanates from the heads of the apostles.
 It is an expression of deep understanding and retains the immediacy of emotional experience.
 The high quality of the work is due to the concentration on the human essence of the subject, for which she has found an appropriate mode of rendering.

-The Cheb statue of St. John with crossed legs is close in its composition to the depiction of this subject from the Church of St. Michael in Vienna or the monastery church in Reichenau.
+The Cheb statue of St. John the Evangelist with crossed legs is close in its composition to the depiction of this subject from the Church of St. Michael in Vienna or the monastery church in Reichenau.
 The type of face with sharply cut features or wig-like curled hair is also different from other works preserved in the Cheb region, and parallels should be sought in Saxony, which also maintained contacts with the artistic centres in Franconia.
 The Franconian carving tradition combined with advanced features of Saxon sculpture is represented, for example, by St. John the Evangelist from Černotín.

 In the late Middle Ages, the sculptural treatment of the Agony in the Garden was very popular.
 The surviving complete sculptures of the Agony in the Garden include figures of the kneeling Christ and the Apostle St. James, or an angel with a cup of bitterness.
-Late Gothic stone sculptures of the Agony in the Garden are in the Church of St. Moritz in Olomouc, the Church of St. James in Jihlava and Modřice near Brno.
-The existence of sculptures in Bohemia is documented from the church of St. Bartholomew in Pilsen (1468), in Bezdružice and in the church of St. George in Horní Slavkov (destroyed after 1977).
+Late Gothic stone sculptures of the Agony in the Garden are in the Church of St. Moritz in Olomouc, the Church of St. James in Jihlava and Modřice.
+The existence of sculptures in Bohemia is documented from the Church of St. Bartholomew in Plzeň (1468), in Bezdružice and in the Church of St. George in Horní Slavkov (destroyed after 1977).